 Coauthor of Self Editing for Fiction Writers with over 50 years’ experience editing books.
 Specializes in manuscript critique, developmental editing, and line editing for many genres of fiction and nonfiction.

 Renni Browne has been editing fiction and nonfiction for over 50 years.
 Before she became an editor for Scribner’s in 1966, she was a copyeditor for Time-Life Books, coauthor of a novel, and assistant fiction editor for Woman’s Day.
-When she left Scribner’s, she worked part-time for a paperback publisher and a literary agent while reviewing books for Kirkus, Library Journal, and Publisher’s Weekly.
-She interviewed to be a senior editor but was told by more than one publisher that although she was qualified, she was a woman.
+When she left Scribner’s, she worked part-time for a paperback publisher and a literary agent while reviewing books for Kirkus, Library Journal, and Publishers Weekly.
+She interviewed to be a senior editor but was told by more than one publisher that although she was qualified, “women aren’t senior editors.”
 Then the literary agent she worked for told her, “Sol Stein is looking for a senior editor—you’re perfect for him.”

 Over the years Renni has reviewed books for magazines, appeared on NPR, cofounded a writer’s conference, and given workshops and seminars around the country on self-editing, dialogue, getting published, and other topics of interest to writers.
 She lives in Asheville, North Carolina, with two cats.
-Her free-time passions are music (especially blues, Bach, and bluegrass), movies (from TCM silents to the Coen brothers), and above all, reading.
-She just reread The Portrait of a Lady, devours literary crime fiction and southern fiction, and at the moment is reading a musician’s memoir.
+Her free-time pleasures are music (especially blues, Bach, and bluegrass), movies (from TCM silents to the Coen brothers), and above all, reading.
+She mostly reads fiction.
+“Good stories, from a much-loved classics to the latest C.J.
+Box thriller.
+And I enjoy southern fiction and odd murders.”